pinterest/gestalt/rfcs/rfcs/2023-05-effectsProvider-new-component/README.md

 ## Action

 Downsetting proposal.
-Refactoring into HandlersProvider.
+Refactoring into GlobalEventsHandlerProvider.
 See new RFC.